GET IN TOUCH

 Offer in Compromise

-• An offer in compromise allows eligible taxpayers to settle their tax balance for less than the full amount owed if they can prove they are unable to pay in full.
+An offer in compromise allows eligible taxpayers to settle their tax balance for less than the full amount owed if they can prove they are unable to pay in full.
+The Iowa Department of Revenue considers income, expenses, asset equity, and financial hardship when determining eligibility.
+Submitting a complete application with supporting documents is necessary for consideration.

 Penalty Abatement

-• Individuals may request the removal of penalties if they can prove reasonable cause, such as illness, job loss, or natural disaster.
+Individuals may request the removal of penalties if they can prove reasonable cause, such as illness, job loss, or natural disaster.
+Penalty abatement reduces the balance, making repayment or settlement more achievable.

 Hardship Status (Currently Not Collectible)

-• Taxpayers who cannot afford to make payments without causing financial hardship may qualify for temporary relief, which suspends collection activity.
+Taxpayers who cannot afford to make payments without causing financial hardship may qualify for temporary relief, which suspends collection activity.
+Documentation of income and expenses is required to prove the inability to pay.

 Appeals and Disputes

-• Appeals must be submitted in writing, and the request must explain why the garnishment is incorrect or unjustified.
+If the taxpayer disagrees with the garnishment, they may file an appeal or request a review.
+Appeals must be submitted in writing, and the request must explain why the garnishment is incorrect or unjustified.

 These programs offer individuals structured paths to settle or reduce their debt balance while protecting their wages from continued garnishment.

-How to Protect Your Rights and Wages?
+How to Protect Your Rights and Wages

-Legal Rights Under Iowa Law and IRS Procedures
+Legal Rights Under Iowa Law

-• Taxpayers may request a review or appeal if they believe the amount is incorrect or if they qualify for relief due to their financial circumstances.
+Individuals have the right to receive written notice before garnishment begins, which should include the amount owed and clear instructions on how to respond.
+Taxpayers may request a review or appeal if they believe the amount is incorrect or if they qualify for relief due to their financial circumstances.

 Employer Responsibilities and Limitations

-• Employers must follow the instructions in the garnishment order and cannot withhold more than the authorized amount.
+Employers must follow the instructions in the garnishment order and cannot withhold more than the authorized amount.
+Employers are prohibited from terminating employment solely because of a single wage garnishment.

 Correcting Excessive or Incorrect Garnishment

-• If too much money is being garnished or the order is applied in error, the taxpayer can contact the issuing agency to request a correction.
+If too much money is being garnished or the order is applied in error, the taxpayer can contact the Iowa Department of Revenue to request a correction.
+Submitting financial records, proof of hardship, or filing required documents may result in adjustments or release of garnishment.

 By exercising these rights and responding promptly, taxpayers can take control of the process, protect a portion of their wages, and improve their chances of negotiating a manageable solution.